Deciding to File Bankruptcy or Not

 Can I Join the Military If I File for Bankruptcy?

-Depending on the branch of the military you wish to join and your particular circumstances, you may need to meet certain financial eligibility requirements before you can enlist in the armed forces.
+You might need to meet financial eligibility requirements before enlisting in the armed forces.
 In most cases, a bankruptcy filing will not automatically prohibit you from joining the military.
-But